 Proportion is only relevant if you choose to receive your annuity income payments in arrears.
 If you choose with proportion, a final proportionate payment will be made to cover the period between your last payment and the date of your death.
 If you choose without proportion, your final annuity income payment will be the last normal payment before you die.

 You can normally take up to 25% of your pension fund as a lump sum, which is currently tax-free.
 This is now known as a Pension Commencement Lump Sum (PCLS), but may also be referred to as a tax-free lump sum or tax-free cash.
-The Pension Commencement Lump Sum is yours to do with as you see fit.

 The Equity Release Council is the industry body for the equity release sector.
 Each member of the Council that provides equity release products is signed up to the Equity Release Council’s Statement of Principles which puts in place a number of safeguards and guarantees for consumers.
 Prior to May 2012 this organisation was known as Safe Home Income Plans (SHIP).